 Hiking In The San Bernardino Mountains During The Month of February

-Hiking in the San Bernardino Mountains in February is different than during spring when the flowers are in bloom.
-During the winter months, the landscape is starker, and thus a bit more Mars-like.
-The lack of color in the landscape creates a bold contrast with the blue sky, and the green found in the sparse chaparral.
+Day hikes in the San Bernardino Mountains in February are starker than during spring when the flowers are in bloom.
+During the winter months, the foliage is dormant, and thus a bit more Mars-like.
+The lack of color in the landscape creates a bold contrast with the blue sky and the green found in the sparse chaparral.
 Also, people who detest the heat would love hiking in February, even during this past one when it was a bit warmer than usual.
 Some years there is even snow surrounding the large boulders, and that can be quite challenging and fun to navigate.
-There are many forested areas near Lake Arrowhead and Big Bear to go hiking in, but the back side of the San Bernardino Mountains is a chaparral land with large rocks.
+There are many forested areas near Lake Arrowhead and Big Bear to go hiking in, but the backside of the San Bernardino Mountains is a chaparral land with large rocks.
 Actually, I love hiking out by the Pinnacles because the boulders are magnificent, and the scrub brush surrounding these has a subtle color of green.
-If you love large boulders, then hiking on the back side of the San Bernardino Mountains might be for you.
+If you love large boulders, then hiking on the backside of the San Bernardino Mountains might be for you.

 Planning a trip to the San Bernardino Mountains in February is pretty easy for people used to mountain driving conditions.
 However, keep in mind that snow may be falling in February, and there will be chain enforcement.